Minor contribution of overstorey transpiration to landscape evapotranspiration in boreal permafrost peatlands

 Cite:

-Rebecca K. Warren, Christoforos Pappas, Manuel Helbig, L. Chasmer, Aaron Berg, Jennifer L. Baltzer, William L. Quinton, and Oliver Sonnentag.
+Rebecca K. Warren, Christoforos Pappas, Manuel Helbig, L. Chasmer, Aaron Berg, Jennifer L. Baltzer, W. L. Quinton, and Oliver Sonnentag.
 2018.
 Minor contribution of overstorey transpiration to landscape evapotranspiration in boreal permafrost peatlands.
 Ecohydrology, Volume 11, Issue 5, 11(5):e1975.

 Copy Citation: